Don’t forget to book tickets!

-We are pleased to say that we plan on reopening the farm attraction on Monday, April 12 (subject to Government restrictions) but please read on because there are significant changes.
+We are pleased to say that our farm attraction is open (subject to Government restrictions) but please read on because there are significant changes.

 Since the very beginning we have remained firm in our commitment to only open when we felt it was safe and sensible to do so – and we’ve been trying very hard to keep abreast of the changing rules to ensure we can offer an amazing day out, within safe parameters.